Board of directors

 He was a former Group Chief Economist, Chief Manager, Retail Banking and Managing Director, ANZ Funds Management at ANZ Banking Group.
 Mr Mohl commenced his career at the Reserve Bank of Australia where his roles included Senior Economist and Deputy Head of Research.

 Other Directorships: Federal Government Export Finance and Insurance Corporation (Efic) (Chairman).

 Qualifications: BEc (Hons), Monash.

-Mr Young has been a member of the Board since February 2007.
-He is Chairman of the Risk Committee and a member of the Audit Committee and the Board Performance and Renewal Committee.
+Harrison Young is Chairman of the Risk Committee and a member of the Audit Committee and the Board Performance and Renewal Committee.

 Prior to that, Mr Young spent two years in Beijing as Chief Executive Officer of China International Capital Corporation.
-From 1991 to 1994 he was a senior officer of the Federal Deposit Insurance Corporation in Washington.
+From 1991 until 1994, he was a senior officer of the Federal Deposit Insurance Corporation in Washington.

 Qualifications: A.B (Cum Laude) Harvard, LLD (Honoris Causa), Monash.